pssst/pssst/README.md

 `$ pssst.py`

-If you wish to install the CLI on a POSIX compatible system, just execute:
+If you wish to install the CLI on a POSIX compatible system just execute:

 `$ curl -s https://get.pssst.name | bash`

 ### GUI

-Required at least for the GUI (HTML interface):
+Required (at least) for the GUI (HTML interface):

 * CherryPy 3.2
 * Bower 1.3